BountyProtocol/BountyProtocol/README.md

 Compossible architecture for representing society

 ```
-Due to the lack of traction in the space project has came to a halt.
-We are currently looking for a strong design partner with a matching use case to continue development.
+We are currently looking for a strong design partner with a matching use case.
 ```